carlabarleaza/QM-groupwork/README.md

 https://www.kaggle.com/datasnaek/youtube-new

 Our assigned roles:

-Carla → moderating the Github, create a bibliography page
+* These roles have been changed through the project

+Carla → Data visualisations, Research and Literature review, Analysis

+Jorge → Programming, Website moderation and editor, Analysis

-Jorge → Programming
+Georges → Programming and data visualisations, Analysis

-Georges → Set up the website, programming

-Elisa → Editor
+Elisa → Editor, Programming, Research, Analysis

-Philippine → Graphic Design
+Philippine → Graphic Design, Research, Literature review, Analysis

 We will all do the Data analysis, writing and decide on data visualisations together